HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 96.99% of the sampled pages use a doctype.
 That is useful, because, for historic reasons (“[to avoid triggering quirks mode](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html) in browsers”) HTML documents need to declare a document type.

-What are the most popular ones
+What are the most popular ones?

 <figure markdown>
 | Doctype | Pages | Percentage |